KippRei/mir_proto/README.md

                 <a style="text-decoration: none;" target="_blank" href="https://librosa.org/doc/latest/index.html">librosa</a>, and
                 <a style="text-decoration: none;" target="_blank" href="https://github.com/CPJKU/beat_this">Beat This!</a>.
             <br />
--In the prototype phase, the software chooses a song/phrase start point by determining when drums enter the mix.
-The next phase (Dec./Jan.), I will begin working on a ML model for structure analysis to make better decisions for song/phrase starting point.<br />
+-In this prototype phase, the software chooses a song/phrase start point by determining when drums enter the mix and the tempo is fixed at 124 BPM.
+In the next phase (Dec./Jan.), I will begin working on a ML model for structure analysis to make better decisions for song/phrase starting point, as well as implementing a phase vocoder for real-time tempo adjustment.<br />
 </div>
 <br />
 <ins>How To Use</ins>